weirdwiz/brick-break/README.md

 #Implemented

 - Bricks
 - Mechanism of breaking of bricks
 - Bouncing of the ball

-#Pending

 - Scoring
  - Powerups